-In order to apply under the Skilled Worker route you need sponsorship from a licensed employer to do a specific job that meets minimum levels of skill and salary.
+In order to apply under the Skilled Worker Route you need sponsorship from a licensed employer to do a specific job that meets minimum levels of skill and salary.
 Jobs secured need to be a least RQF level 3 or above.
-The chart below shows the

 To be eligible to apply, applicants must score 70 points.
 50 of these points are mandatory and will be covered by the job offer (and sponsorship), meeting the RQF skill level, and English language.

 - Confirmation of Sponsorship for a genuine job vacancy (20 points): The job offer must be from an employer on the Register of licensed sponsors: workers